PTT Bulletin Board System: 2018 logo design contest

-Incidents and Controversy
+Incidents and controversy

-As PTT is a liberal platform for public opinions, it allows netizens to access and comment on social matters easily, including news or specific persons, based on their personal perspective and/or agenda.
+As PTT is a liberal platform for public opinion, it allows netizens to access and comment on social matters easily, including news or specific persons, based on their personal perspective and/or agenda.
 However, since netizens on PTT do not need to disclose their real names while citing news or publishing their opinions, some netizens abuse their status of anonymity and make undesirable comments.
-PTT, therefore, is easily used for publishing fake news and for inciting cyberbullying.
-The death of Cindy Yang (楊又穎) is an occurrence of this, and it is the first time netizens in PTT were made aware of this issue.
-Cindy Yang, a model and actress, committed suicide in 2015, after suffering from taunts and accusations from various social media, notably PTT.
+PTT is therefore easily used to publish fake news and incite cyberbullying.
+The death of model and actress Cindy Yang is an occurrence of this, and it is the first time that PTT users were made aware of this issue.
+Cindy Yang, a model and actress, committed suicide in 2015 after suffering from taunts and accusations from various social media users, notably those on PTT.

 The news about Yang's suicide triggered a heated discussion.
 Some netizens began to self-examine the bullying culture in PTT.
-The targets of bullying in PTT are often celebrities and politicians, as well as their families.
-The most notorious example might be the bullying of Chen Hsing-Yu (陳幸妤), daughter of a former president.
+Celebrities, politicians, and their families are often targets of bullying by PTT users, including Chen Hsing-Yu, the daughter of former president Chen Shui-bian.
 She and her boyfriend's (now husband's) relationship became the cover story of the first issue of The Next Magazine.
 Subsequently, corruption incidents attributed to her father, and insider trading allegations against her partner were leveraged for harassment by users of PTT for several years.

-Additionally, in 2017, the Islamic Association of Taiwan publicly criticized PTT allowing the users to spread fake news and post hate speech about Muslims, and calling it names such as “garbage religion” or “Muslims are trash” thus the Islamic Association of Taiwan protested against the government to voice concern about abuse of anonymity in PTT.
-Much of the fake news is copied and recycled by tabloids and even mainstream media and causes foreign media to be confused in particular during election times.
+Additionally, in 2017, the Islamic Association of Taiwan publicly criticized PTT for allowing its users to spread fake news and post hate speech about Muslims, and calling it names such as "garbage religion" or "Muslims are trash", thus the Islamic Association of Taiwan protested against the government to voice concern about the abuse of anonymity on PTT.
+Much of the fake news is copied and recycled by tabloids and even mainstream media, and causes foreign media to be confused, particularly during elections.